 The Formulation Science and Technology group (FSTG) of the Royal Society of Chemistry was pleased to present the third HTFS conference which was hosted by the National Formulation Centre at Sedgefield.

 This was held on Wednesday 26th April 2017 at the National Formulation Centre, CPI, Sedgefield.

 High Throughput Formulation Screening III - From discovery to manufacture

 When HTFS-I and HTFS-II were held, in 2006 and 2008, the use of high throughput technologies in formulation was still in its infancy and terms such as big data had not yet been coined.
-In 2017 high throughput techniques are now a key part of a formulators toolbox, combined with both the classical statistical tools, such as design of experiments, but also with new data mining techniques from the world of big data.
-During HTFS-III practioneers with decades of high throughput experience among them will share key learning from the routine use of high throughput techniques to accelerate and de-risk formulation at all stages from discovery to manufacture.
-HTFS-III will also give you an insight into the future developments that are changing formulation from a largely empirical science to hybrid of science and engineering which will see new formulations based on designs predicted through simulations, high throughput measurements and big data mining of existing product performance data.
+In 2017 high throughput techniques had become a key part of a formulators toolbox, combined with both the classical statistical tools, such as design of experiments, but also with newer data mining techniques from the world of big data.
+During HTFS-III practioneers with decades of high throughput experience among them shared key learning from the routine use of high throughput techniques to accelerate and de-risk formulation at all stages from discovery to manufacture.
+HTFS-III also gave an insight into the expected future developments that were changing formulation from a largely empirical science to a hybrid of science and engineering which will see new formulations based on designs predicted through simulations, high throughput measurements and big data mining of existing product performance data.

-The meeting is being held at the National Formulation Centre to allow the HTFS-III delegates to be some of the first to see the £3 million investment that has been made in an open access high throughput laboratory at Sedgefield, which is a key component of the national formulation strategy.
+The meeting was held at the National Formulation Centre to allow the HTFS-III delegates to be some of the first to see the £3 million investment that had been made in an open access high throughput laboratory at Sedgefield, which is a key component of the national formulation strategy.